 Why Is SEO Important?

 When someone types “leak repair” or “air conditioning installation” into Google, Google’s algorithm finds results that are most topically and geographically relevant to them.
-That means that you want your business to be on page one of Google’ organic search results.
+That means that you want your business to be on page one of Google’s organic search results.
 It’s critical to getting your business name in front of potential customers.